Solar Renewable Energy

 NY Large Scale Renewable Energy (LSRE)

-Cornell is pursuing two LSRE projects in New York state that will help the campus achieve it's 100% renewable electricity goal years ahead of schedule!
+Cornell is pursuing LSRE projects in New York state that will help the campus achieve it's 100% renewable electricity goal years ahead of schedule!

 110MW Solar PV Project